 Law enforcement officials are worried that even as states have opened up and the American public is attempting to resume life as close to normal as possible, people are still speeding on roadways.
-Tickets issued by the California Highway Patrol for speeding in excess of 100 mph from January to June were nearly double pre-pandemic levels, and the number of tickets for reckless driving citations grew as well, officials said.
+Tickets issued by the California Highway Patrol for speeding more than 100 mph from January to June were nearly double pre-pandemic levels, and the number of tickets for reckless driving citations grew as well, officials said.

 Speeding Has Been Deadly